 Certain green bean varieties can be eaten raw.
 However, most green bean varieties cannot be eaten fresh because they contain lectins.

 These properties can cause digestive problems.
-To reduce the amount of lectins, green beans must be cooked.
+To reduce the number of lectins, green beans must be cooked.

-Therefore, you must drain canned beans and rinse them in order to lower the sodium level.
+Therefore, you must drain canned beans and rinse them to lower the sodium level.

 But, if you suffer from high blood pressure, you had better avoid this product and choose the fresh or frozen ones.